 What the confidential counsellor does

 The confidential counsellor’s role is to provide guidance and advice, and to refer you to other appropriate agencies.
 He/she can also file anonymous reports on your behalf.
-The issues relate to wrongdoing where the public interest is at stake, such as:
+Issues related to wrongdoing are those where the public interest is at stake, such as:

 - Violations of the law